Trinity College Dublin Courses

 - Linguistics - most courses are Master's level and occasionally on offer to study abroad students.
 You should expect a longer admissions decision time frame.

-- Broad Curriculum - this is not a Department and does not count as one of your departmental choices.
+- Trinity Electives - this is not a Department and does not count as one of your departmental choices.
 If interested, apply for these classes after you arrive at Trinity.
 Admission is granted when space is available.
+Students can take up to 2 Trinity Electives per semester.

 - The Lir National Academy of Dramatic Art at Trinity College Dublin degree program is not open to study abroad students.